BerkeleyLab/Marble/docs/README_fab.txt

   marble-PTH.drl
   marble-NPTH.drl

-Bill-of-material and X-Y placement files: marble-bom.csv marble-xy.pos
+Bill-of-material, X-Y placement, and IPC-D-356 files: marble-bom.csv marble-xy.pos
+  marble-ipc-d-356.txt

 SHA-256 signature file, which can be used to verify the integrity and version of all of the files listed above: